 Keeping temperatures low when producing and storing food is essential for the conservation and hygiene of the product.
 So, needless to say, maintaining those conditions is an established priority in safeguarding the quality of your production.
 But low temperatures do not automatically mean low humidity.
 In fact, a cooler production climate and the subsequently greater temperature difference between the production facility and the outside air leads to the increased formation of condensation and ultimately higher humidity levels.

-Image above: Activity in water in relation to humidity levels
+Image: Activity in water in relation to humidity levels

 Condensation causes major problems in 3 key areas of your production: